Placideh/Placideh/README.md

 - 👋 Hi, I’m @Placideh
 - 👀 I’m interested in Backend Development {Java/SpringBoot, javaScript/NestJs}
 - 🌱 I’m currently learning {GoLang and Kotlin }
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on Android Development
-- 📫 How to reach me (LinkedIn)[https://www.linkedin.com/in/placide-hakizimana-06a04a217/]
+- 📫 How to reach me [ LinkedIn](https://www.linkedin.com/in/placide-hakizimana-06a04a217/)

 <!---
 Placideh/Placideh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.